agalue/OpenNMS-FHIR/README.md

 OpenNMS receives the data via the NX-OS GPB Adapter, and use a simple Groovy Script to parse and persist the data into RRD files.

-It is crucial to notice this solution assumes the usage of `node-level` variables only.
-Also, the node-label of the sender (i.e., the one that represents the Sample Generator in OpenNMS) will be used as the `Device ID` for `FHIR`.

 ## Run Test Environment

 This lab was designed to run with [Docker](https://docker.io), so make sure you have it installed on your system.